Pasek108/UR-MatchstickEquations/README.md

 ## About
 The project involved creating an Arduino circuit on a breadboard and a program that uses the created circuit in a sensible way.

-This project creates solvable equation and presents it in the form of matches on the console or MAX7219 32×8 LED Matrix display.
+This project creates solvable equation and presents it in the form of matches on the console or MAX7219 32×8 LED Dot Matrix display.
 The player must move one match to correct the equation.

 <br>